Daniel-Hanrahan-Tools-and-Games/Open_Camera/README.md

 If you are going to use this with an Arduino then you will need the Arduino driver.

+The software takes a picture by putting all the data in ASCII, grouping all the colors of each pixel into a pixel and all that data is put into a .txt file.

+The software does not turn the data into a picture.

 How to build a homemade digital camera:
 What you will need:
 <ul>